 Additive manufactured parts are grown from the bottom-up versus cut down from stock, so their surface roughness depends the material used.
 For example, a selective laser sintered nylon piece is grown in a heated powder bed of nylon by a laser etching the cross section of a part before a new layer of material is deposited.
 As the laser fuses the powder the edges gain a slightly grainy texture, like a sugar cube.
 Other processes, like fused deposition modeling, use a heated filament to zig-zag back and forth building a part from bottom to the top.
 Because the base process is this filament you see more significant layer effects, especially on gradual curves where the layer-by-layer splits look like stair steps.

 If a cosmetic face is the top requirement for the part as designed then additive manufacturing may not be the best fit.
 Getting an injection-mold-like surface finish takes significant manual finishing or machining.
 Some processes do have better finishes than others though.
-If a smooth matte finish is acceptable, UV-cured photopolymer processes like stereolithography, polyjet, multi-jet, or CLIP could be a great alternative.
+If a smooth matte finish is acceptable, UV-cured photopolymer processes like stereolithography, polyjet, HP multi-jet fusion, or Carbon DLS could be a great alternative.
 These materials are smoother because their base-material is a liquid resin which shows less layering than materials like thermoplastics.
-What additive can do well is create the shape of the part in some good engineering grade materials.
+What additive can do well is create the shape of the part in some good engineering-grade materials.

 A best practice for a designer working on a component in additive manufacturing would be to offset the CAD model to predict the outcome of the grown part.
 Depending on the process, features can be very dependent on other part characteristics.
 For example, in laser sintering you can see small gaps and holes close up.
 Sometimes standard sized holes are drilled open in post processing but “if the hole is irregular, or has a keyway, the general recommendation is to offset the interior surface by 0.006”.
 This means that a keyway will be 0.012” wider (0.006” per side) but when printed the hole will be near nominal.
 General tolerances can be applied as well.
 For example, here are some common process tolerances: